Exclusive: Postponed 2020 Games raises questions about drug cheats - USADA

 If an athlete has served his or her ban and is denied a chance to qualify for an Olympic spot it is almost certain that such a ruling could be challenged in court.

-With no precedent, the International Olympic Committee (IOC) or World Anti-Doping Agency (WADA) may have to consider a structure like that used by Major League Baseball, where a player suspended during the season for a performance-enhancing drug violation is not be eligible for that year’s post-season.
+With no precedent, the International Olympic Committee (IOC) or World Anti-Doping Agency (WADA) may have to consider a structure like that used by Major League Baseball, where a player suspended during the season for a performance-enhancing drug violation is not eligible for that year’s post-season.

 “Athletes are well aware of the challenges we now face with ensuring a level playing field,” Rob Koehler, director general of Global Athlete, an advocacy group for athlete rights, told Reuters.
 “It has been a major concern and a topic of discussion over the past several weeks.